nus-cs2103-AY1718S1/addressbook-level4/collated/main/ZY-Ang.md

     /**
      * Parses the given {@code String} of arguments in the context of the ListCommand
      * and returns a ListCommand object for execution.
-     * @throws ParseException if the user input does not conform the expected format */ public ListCommand parse(String args) throws ParseException {
+     * @throws ParseArgsException if the user input does not conform the expected format */ public ListCommand parse(String args) throws ParseArgsException {
         String trimmedArgs = args.trim();
         if (trimmedArgs.isEmpty()) {
             return new ListCommand(null);